 Some lenders will offer to decrease your payments by extending the length of your loan, but a longer term means more money spent on interest payments.
 Ideally, refinancing should not only reduce your monthly payments but also the time it will take you to repay the loan.

-In general, if you can save money on your existing loan, refinancing could make financial sense.
-Here are two situations when refinancing could be a great option to explore.
+If you can save money on your existing loan, then replacement debt refinancing could make financial sense.
+Here are two situations when refinancing could be a great option to explore:

-Some experts say to refinance if rates are two percent or more below your current rate.
+When rates are low.
+Some experts say to refinance if rates are 2% or more below your current rate.
 But each borrower’s situation and financial goals are different.
 You’ll need to consider all your associated costs and determine if a new loan will truly save you money.

-Once you decide that refinancing is the way to go, you’ll want to take the following steps to get the best loan possible.
+Once you decide that replacement debt refinancing is the way to go, you’ll want to take the following steps to get the best loan possible.

-Start by shopping around and collecting quotes from local and online lenders.
-Comparing rates and terms from multiple lenders will help you find the best possible interest rate, lower fees, and help you make a more informed decision on your refinance.
+Review your loan options.
+Comparing rates and terms from multiple lenders will help you find the best possible interest rate and fees, and help you make a more informed decision on your refinance.

-When you’re looking for a loan, don’t put all your focus on interest rates alone.
-Make sure to look at the annual percentage rate (APR) too.
-The APR tells you the true cost of your loan by including fees and interest, better reflecting the full cost of the loan.
+Calculate your all-in costs.
+Don’t put all your focus on interest rates alone.
+Make sure to also look at the annual percentage rate (APR), which tells you the true cost of your loan by including fees and interest.

-After comparison shopping, you may discover that one loan makes more sense than another based on your personal circumstances.
+Make sure the new loan aligns with your financial goals.
 The new loan should be one that you can afford to pay each month, helps you save money over time, and allows you to achieve your goals faster.